incsteps/nomad-oracle/README.md

 - **FSS**: Configures a File Storage Service for shared storage between Nomad nodes.
 - **Nomad Cluster**: Deploys Nomad servers and clients in a private subnet with Consul for service discovery.
 - **Bastion**: Creates a bastion host in the public subnet for secure access to the private Nomad cluster.
+- **Minio**: Creates a Minio (AWS) instance

-Additionally, there's a `clients` directory containing an example client deployment.
+Additionally, there's a `clients` directory containing an example client deployment showing how you can use this repo to maintain multiple isolate clusters.

 ## Prerequisites

+### Internet DNS ("A" record)

+For example `nomad.incsteps.com`.
+You will get the IP to use once deployed the stack (as an output)

+### Oracle Cloud Account

 ### Terraform